︎︎︎R-Urban Poplar is an eco-civic hub located on the edge of the Teviot estate, in Poplar, London.

 A Short History

-R-Urban Wick was a mobile eco-civic hub, exploring local resilience before setting up a temporary recycling/re-use hub at the Mobile City Garden.
+R-Urban Wick was a mobile eco-civic hub, exploring local resilience in Hackney Wick before setting up a temporary recycling/re-use hub at the Mobile City Garden.

 In 2017, when the temporary use site in Hackney Wick was lost, we relocated our container infrastructure to Poplar.
 Since then, the project has grown incrementally and in response to emerging local needs of Teviot and the neighbourhood.